 General/Financed Residential Contract – This is the realtor version of the residential purchase and sale agreement created by the Birmingham Association of Realtors.
 It can be applied to residential real estate transactions statewide.

-Lead-based Paint – a Federal law that requires sellers of homes built prior to 1978 to provide an EPA handbook to home buyers, among any other state or county mandated disclosures.
+Lead-Based Paint – Federal law requires that individuals selling a home built prior to 1978 must provide an EPA handbook to home buyers, among any other state- or county-mandated disclosures.

-Buyer Beware (§ 6-9-142) – Alabama is one of the few states that use a rule known as “caveat emptor”, which translates to “let the buyer beware”.
-This means the responsibility of discovering issues/problems with the property is on the buyer.
-In other words, the seller is not legally required to disclose issues with the property.
+Alabama is one of the few states that use a rule known as “caveat emptor”, which translates to “let the buyer beware.”
+This means that it is the responsibility of the buyer to discover any issues with the property.
+In other words, the seller is not legally required to disclose defects on the property.
 Having said, there are three (3) exceptions to this rule, which are:

-- The seller is required to disclose matters if the buyer specifically references them (the seller can’t purposely lie about a question);
+- The seller is required to disclose matters if the buyer specifically references them (the seller can’t purposely lie when asked a question);

-- If there is an aspect of the property that could jeopardize the health of the buyer, the seller is required to inform them; and
+- If there is an issue with the property that could jeopardize the health of the buyer, the seller is required to inform them; and

-- If a fiduciary relationship exists among the buyer and seller, the seller is required to make any and all possible disclosures.
+- If a fiduciary relationship exists between the buyer and seller, the seller is required to make any and all possible disclosures.